5 Ways to Ease Unhealthy Perfectionism

 I have been interested to write about this topic due to my work with both young people and clients who frequently carry the rather familiar burden of anxiety and depression.
 No longer seen as a taboo topic but very much mainstream and often connected to not meeting their own obsessive standards.

 Unhealthy perfectionism is often disguised in more prominent behaviours such as anxiety, obsessive compulsive disorder (OCD), depression and low self-esteem.
 On a deeper level there is a fear of being judged, rejected or a need to be in control for fear of powerlessness.
 Unconsciously there is a pressing need to feel worthy and validated by others and the thought of being rejected can be a nightmare for a person who bears such low self-belief.
-If this sounds familiar, do you recognise where you can make improvements?
-Integrating a little self-development can help you to change your habits and behaviours and bring relief to you and those who may be affected too.
-Conscious change must be applied frequently in order to make an impact at a deeper level.
+If this sounds familiar, how can you be kinder to yourself?
+Integrating a little acceptance of where you are at can help you to change your habits and behaviours and bring relief to you and those who may be affected too.
+Gentle conscious changes will make an impact at a deeper level.

 “Managing our mind should be as habitual as breathing”

-Whilst some people may be in the bracket of benefitting from professional support, most of us can ease the pain and relief of this unconscious strain by changing behaviours and re-organising habits.
+Whilst some people may be in the bracket of benefiting from professional support, most of us can ease the pain and relief of this unconscious strain by changing behaviours and re-organising habits.

 Here are some tips which I hope will be helpful to anyone who resonates reading this: